-Qurbani can be performed in UK.
-Islamic Relief’s UK Qurbani programme aims to provide high-quality fresh lamb and your contribution will help to ensure that families and individuals who are struggling to make ends meet here in the UK are not forgotten on the day of Eid.
+Qurbani can be performed in the UK.
+Islamic Relief’s UK Qurbani programme aims to provide high-quality fresh lamb and your contribution will help to ensure that families and individuals who are struggling to make ends meet are not forgotten at the time of Eid.

-Islamic Relief will be offering Qurbani of high quality British lambs weighing between 38 – 43kg for £130.
-Once slaughtered the lamb carcass will weigh approximately 18kg and after cutting the fat and trim off the meat available for cooking and distributing will weigh approximately 13.5kg.
+Islamic Relief will be offering Qurbani of high quality British lambs weighing on average 43kg for £150.
+Once slaughtered the lamb carcass will weigh approximately 19kg average.
+After butchering the meat available for cooking and distributing will weigh approximately 15kg average for each Qurbani.